josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/index.md

 These tutorials are intended for those who are familiar with the Ubuntu environment and Linux commands.

+> **Note**
+>
-> **Note:** I'm using a Raspberry Pi 4 simply to minimize carbon footprint while still contributing to the health and decentralization of Bitcoin Cash.
+> I'm using a Raspberry Pi 4 simply to minimize carbon footprint while still contributing to the health and decentralization of Bitcoin Cash.
 However, these instructions should work on other types of devices running Ubuntu Desktop.

 ## Introduction to Bitcoin Cash Node